-Dr. Tucker Ferda is assistant professor of New Testament.
-Since 2017 he served at PTS as visiting assistant professor and from 2013-2016 as instructor.
+Dr. Tucker Ferda is associate professor of New Testament.
+Since 2020, he served as assistant profess or New Testament, from 2017-2020 he served as visiting assistant professor, and from 2013-2016 as instructor.
 He earned his Ph.D. from the University of Pittsburgh, where he also served as teaching fellow.
 In 2015, he was named a Regional Scholar of the Society of Biblical Literature, an award which “recognizes and promotes outstanding entry-level scholars.”
 Dr. Ferda has expertise in a wide range of areas in biblical studies, including the Gospels, the life of Jesus, the Old Testament in the New, the history of biblical interpretation, Hellenistic Jewish literature, the Dead Sea Scrolls, and the theological interpretation of Scripture.
 Many of these interests intersect in his first book, Jesus, the Gospels, and the Galilean Crisis (Bloomsbury T&T Clark, 2019), published in the Library of New Testament Studies series.
 Dr. Ferda is a frequent presenter at regional and national SBL meetings, and he has published more than a dozen articles in top-tier biblical studies journals, including Journal of Biblical Literature, Journal of Theological Studies, New Testament Studies, and Journal for the Study of Judaism, among others.
 He is currently working on a monograph on the second advent hope in the New Testament and its reception history.
 Dr. Ferda is a member and deacon at East Liberty Presbyterian Church in Pittsburgh, and he frequently leads studies and provides pulpit supply in area churches.

 “I think that good teaching is a kind of sharing,” Ferda notes.
 “I share with my students my passion for these endlessly fascinating texts which are theologically formative as well as historically interesting, and they share with me as well.”
 His classes aim to expose students to the breadth and richness of New Testament scholarship, while also “preparing them for how they will encounter the Bible in their individual contexts.”